 Prior to taking over at UConn and UMass, McMahon also served as the head coach at Division II Bentley in 2006.
 She guided the Falcons to a 7-8 overall record and a fourth-place finish in the Northeast 10 Conference.
 At Bentley, she also served as a member of the Division II North Regional Lacrosse Committee.

 McMahon began her collegiate lacrosse career at UMass before transferring to Northwestern in 2001 to help rebuild a program that had been dormant for the previous 11 years.
 She spent three seasons with the Wildcats on attack where she finished her career with 44 goals and 23 assists.

 She was a two-time tri-captain of the squad that advanced to the 2004 NCAA Quarterfinals for the first time since the program reclaimed varsity status in 2002 and helped build the foundation for each of Northwestern's four consecutive national titles.
 In her senior season, she earned Academic All-Big Ten honors, American Lacrosse Conference Academic Honors and the Northwestern Scholastic Achievement Award.

 McMahon graduated from Northwestern in 2004 with a degree in communication studies.
+She added a masters degree in Sports Leadership from Northeastern University in 2012.
 She married Justin Serpone in the summer of 2009 and resides in Hadley, Mass.
 Serpone is the head coach of men's soccer at Amherst College.
-The two had their first daughter, Lily, in 2011 and will be expecting their second child in the summer of 2013.
+The two had their first daughter, Lily, in 2011 and their son, Tyson, in 2013.